Bricks now Boarding part 2: Destinations

 As promised, it’s time to look at the next set of models we created for American Airlines C.R.
 Smith Museum.

 If you’re an AV-geek (aviation geek) then the first thing that comes to mind when discussing an airline are the planes.
-If you’re a off on your holidays though, then the first thing to come to mind is much more likely to be the destination!
+If you’re off on your holidays though, then the first thing to come to mind is much more likely to be the destination!
 So, what could be better to build than the cities that American Airlines can fly you to?

 A model of Philadelphia Hall of Independence.
 Through a 737 window!